 W.S.
 28-10-103(e) specifies the following ten criteria which the Management Audit Committee shall consider during the sunset review process.
-The supplied of the

-The extent to which the agency's termination would affect the public as morning of best VI territ is 100000 laver elected
+The extent to which the agency's termination would affect the public. as inclues of best of "inclusion in addition of the second s